 This turkey puppet from 2008 is probably why Ireland has internal selection to this day.

 Songs are selected usually by one of two ways: public voting or internal selection.
-In about half of the countries, the songs and artists are picked by the public broadcasting committee.
-In the other half of the countries they are picked by public voting in the form of national finals which can be as simple as a single one-night event with 4-10 choices that were already selected by the network like BBC’s one night event entitled “You Decide” or as complicated as Lithuania’s “„Eurovizijos“ dainų konkurso nacionalinė atranka” which involves several heats of artists over at least 10 weeks to pick a single winner.
-These involve a mix of juries and public voting to pick am artist and song to send.
+In about half of the countries, the songs and artists are picked by the public broadcasting committee itself and we do not see any internal process, they simple announce one day who is representing them.
+In the other half of the countries they are picked by public voting in the form of national finals which can be as simple as a single one-night event with a handful of choices that were selected by the network like BBC’s one night event entitled “You Decide” or as complicated as Lithuania’s “„Eurovizijos“ dainų konkurso nacionalinė atranka” which involves several heats of more than 30 artists over at least 10 weeks to pick a single winner.
+These usually involve a mix of broadcaster selected juries and general public voting online or by phone to pick an artist and song to send.

 Why would a country bother sending songs to Eurovision?